rmariano/rmariano/README.md

 ### Hi there 👋

 I'm Mariano 😃.
-I'm a senior software engineer, techical leaader.
+I'm a senior software engineer, techical leader.

-Linux, software architecture, algorithms.
+Areas of expertise: Distributed systems, software architecture, system design, and algorithms.

 I'm constantly learning new technologies, and sharing what I've found. `#masterTeachLearn`